 Ice Age Ponds Project

-An exciting new Ice Age Ponds Project has launched in Herefordshire with development funding from the National Lottery Heritage Fund (NLHF) – thanks to players of the National Lottery.
+Our Ice Age Ponds Project begins in earnest this year with funding from the National Lottery Heritage Fund.
 The Project aims to save the area’s unique glacial ponds.
 These incredible heritage ponds were created around 20,000 years ago during the last Ice Age, when woolly mammoths were still roaming the area.
 Remarkably many of these ponds still exist today!
 This exciting new project is being delivered by a partnership of local conservation organisations that include Herefordshire Wildlife Trust, Herefordshire Amphibian and Reptile Team and the Herefordshire and Worcestershire Earth Heritage Trust.

 Herefordshire’s Ice Age or ‘Kettle Hole Ponds’ are an important but poorly understood feature of the landscape.
 Towards the end of the last ice age, around 23–24,000 years ago, a tongue of ice expanded into North West Herefordshire.
 Although this ice expansion was brief, it abruptly and dramatically changed the landscape.